jucazyn/jucazyn.github.io/_pages/home.md

 ## Research interests

+I like to think I'm interested in Logic and Mathematical Philosophy, i.e., formal methods and its applications to philosophical problems.
 My research interests lie in the following topics:

-* **Logic and Mathematical Philosophy:** formal methods and its applications to philosophical problems;
 * **Dualities:** Stone-type dualities and other categorical relations between algebra and geometry;
 * **Operator Algebras and Mathematical Physics:** C*-algebras, mathematical foundations of Quantum Mechanics and related mathematical topics in Contemporary Physics;
-* **Philosophy and Foundations of Physics:** investigations on the nature of scientific theories, in the context of Physics, from a logical and philosophical point of view.
+* **Philosophy and Foundations of Physics:** investigations on the nature of scientific theories, in the context of Physics, from a logical and philosophical point of view;
+* **Philosophy and Foundations of Science:** syntax-semantics debate (if it indeed occurred) and criteria for establishing the equivalence of scientific theories.

 ## Short CV